balderdashy/sails-docs/policies.md

 }
 ```

-We would also want to make sure that authenticated users can create and read.
-In that case, we can
+You'd also want to make sure that authenticated users can create and read.
+In that case, you can
 just say that all the actions in the User controller require an authenticated user.
-We can write it
+You can write it
 like this.

 ```javascript